hari1vkp/Stagkitchen/README.md

-# Firebase Studio
+# Recipe Snap

+This is a Next.js application that uses AI to generate recipes based on ingredients or photos.

-This is a NextJS starter in Firebase Studio.
+This project was built with Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+You can find the GitHub repository here: https://github.com/hari1vkp/recipie-generator